Infosys/Infosys-Model-Inference-Library/README.md

  - confidence - confidence threshold for the model
  - iteration - How many times do you want the model to run
  - image - references/people.jpg
- - prompt - How many times do you want the model to run
+ - prompt - Prompt for the model

+The below command is just an example of for syntax.

 ```
 python test.py --model CocoObjectDetection_De --confidence 0.5 --iteration 3 --image references/people.jpg --prompt "['fire', 'smoke', 'neutral']"
 ```

 The above command will use [references/people.jpg](references/people.jpg) to run the `CocoObjectDetection_De` model for 3 times.
 The confidence threshold is set to 0.5.
 The output will be printed on the console.

 The `prompt` parameter is used here just to show the usage of the prompt parameter in [test.py](test.py).
-The prompt parameter is not used for `CocoObjectDetection_De` file.
+The prompt parameter is not used for `CocoObjectDetection_De` model.

 ## Usage
 ### Basic Usage